danielsanmartin/smartparking/README.md

 # README #

-This is a sample project for smart parking.
+This project is an application example for smart parking.